Arma Reforger Marine Milsim / Recruiting Station

 • Respect the chain of command during events.

-• Help build the unit instead of just consuming the server.
+• Help build the unit instead of just consuming the experience.

 Earn your place in the formation.
-Step into the recruiting station, pick a path, and start building your record with SOTF MISFIT.
+Step into the recruiting station, pick a path, and become part of something bigger than yourself.

 Chain of Command